llm-bible/llm-bible.github.io/_publications/abbasi2024head.markdown

 bibkey: abbasi2024head
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2411.16252"}
-tags: ['Training Techniques', 'Model Architecture', 'Merging', 'Pretraining Methods', 'Transformer', 'Interpretability and Explainability', 'Pre-Training']
+tags: ['Transformer', 'Pre-Training', 'Interpretability and Explainability', 'Model Architecture', 'Merging', 'Training Techniques', 'Pretraining Methods']
 ---
 The Transformer architecture has emerged as the dominant choice for building large language models (LLMs).
 However, with new LLMs emerging on a frequent